-Rastakat is a ROM AOSP, that is based on the code ANdroid Open Source Project (released by Google for Download) then Pure Android as Google has thought it without major customizations introduced by the developer, in summary we will not notice big differences compared to the ROM Stock of our Nexus 4.
+Rastakat is a ROM AOSP, that is based on the code ANdroid Open Source Project (released by Google for Download) therefore Pure Android as Google thought it without major customizations introduced by the developer, in summary we will not notice major differences compared to the Stock ROM of our Nexus 4.

 FEATURES AND DIFFERENCES COMPARED TO THE STOCK ROM